 Another outtake from the previous 1967 fashion shoot above, Jess Down on the right this time.
 Photograph by Colin Jones.

-All images scanned by Sweet Jane from the following publications, (1. & 2.)
-Jess Down interview - Jackie Magazine issue N0.268 February 22nd 1969, original interview by Sam, (Photographer uncredited), (3.)
-English Boy Ltd publicity photograph by Ray Rathbone 1967 - The Day of the Peacock Style for Men 1963-1973 by Geoffrey Aquilina Ross, (4.)
-Sir Mark Palmer by Ron Trager - The Day of the Peacock Style for Men 1963-1973 by Geoffrey Aquilina Ross, (5.)
-Photograph by Colin Jones 1967 - Boutique a 60s cultural phenomenon by Marnie Fogg, (6.)
-Photograph by Colin Jones 1967 - Sixties Source Book: a visual reference to the style of a decade by Nigel Cawthorne, Except (7.)
-Jess Down interview for The Sunday Times Magazine Supplement courtesy of the artist's website, You'll find some film footage of Jess modelling for Mark Palmer's English Boy Agency at approximately 45 seconds into this clip from the BBC documentary The Perfect Suit and again at around 3:50 here, Jess on the right in the yellow suit close by Grosvenor Square, a brace of unsquare bird fanciers boast a far-from-pedestrian look in 1970 on Flashbak.
-View some of my previous posts featuring Nigel Waymouth and Amanda Lear here & also here respectively.
-Further information about Sir Mark Palmer here, And finally, the begrudging comments about the long haired English Boy Agency models in the previous documentary clip brought this track from The Barbarians to mind.
+IMAGE CREDITS & LINKSAll images scanned by Sweet Jane from the following publications: (1. & 2.)
+Jess Down interview - Jackie Magazine issue N0.268, February 22nd, 1969, original interview by Sam, photographer uncredited.
+(3.)
+English Boy Ltd publicity photograph by Ray Rathbone 1967 from The Day of the Peacock Style for Men 1963-1973 by Geoffrey Aquilina Ross.
+(4.)
+Sir Mark Palmer by Ron Trager from The Day of the Peacock Style for Men 1963-1973 by Geoffrey Aquilina Ross.
+(5.)
+Photograph by Colin Jones 1967 from Boutique a 60s cultural phenomenon by Marnie Fogg.
+(6.)
+Photograph by Colin Jones 1967 from Sixties Source Book: a visual reference to the style of a decade by Nigel Cawthorne.
+Except (7.)
+Jess Down interview for The Sunday Times Magazine Supplement courtesy of the artist Jess Down's website.
+You'll find some film footage of Jess modelling for Mark Palmer's English Boy Agency in this clip from the BBC documentary The Perfect Suit.
+Jess can also be seen modelling the yellow suit in the first photograph (January, 1970) via this post on Flashbak.
+View some of my previous posts featuring Nigel Waymouth and Amanda Lear and The London Scene (1969).
+Further information about Sir Mark Palmer.
+The Former English Boy Ltd model, now artist, Rufus Potts Dawson.
+And finally, the begrudging comments about the long-haired English Boy Agency models in the previous BBC documentary clip brought this track from The Barbarians to mind.